denoland/dotland/README.md

 We want to provide pretty and semantic URLs for modules that will be used within Deno.
 For example: https://deno.land/std/http/server.ts

-When we request this file inside of Deno, we need to receive back the raw content of the file.
+When we request this file inside of Deno, we need to r/d back the raw content of the file.
 However, when we visit that URL in the browser we want to see a pretty HTML file with syntax highlighting.